jinjinhe2001/jinjinhe2001.github.io/_projects/Spirit.md

 tag: 'game'
 ---

 A simulation management game about Chinese wine culture.
 It's a group work at memo lab.
 Run your own wine industry here!
+This is a team project at the memo  studio.
 [Github](https://github.com/jinjinhe2001/Spirit)

 Click the pic below, and see the video on youtube!